Mixed Credit Reports

 2. We know the problems.
 We’ve seen, heard, and handled every type of credit report error, including mixed credit reports, and put our full knowledge and resources into everything we do.

-4. We provide legal guidance.
+4. We provide personalized legal guidance.
 We help you gather necessary data and evidence, craft and file legally sound disputes, and advise you of your rights and best practices along the way.

-The Role of the Fair Credit Reporting Act
+What is the Fair Credit Reporting Act?

 • review your credit reports for free